 Thursdays, 6:30-8:30 p.m.
 Contact: Russell Meals at firstname.lastname@example.org or (626) 576-7711.
 Group meets for fellowship and study.

 Sundays.
 Young Families' Fellowship.
 Contact Kathy Putman @ (626) 755-5117 or email@example.com.
-This group for young families meets Sundays after church for study and prayer, with a fellowship gathering on the first Sunday of the month.
+This group for young families meets Sundays before church (8:45am) for study and prayer.

 BIBLE STUDY SUGGESTIONS